Introduction to Bacon & the Art of Living

 In terms of the chemistry of curing, we have made impressive progress.
-We learned about the importance of nitrogen and some of the compounds it forms.
-We have looked in a bit of detail to saltpetre and how it is reduced through bacteria to nitrite which shortens the curing time of meat.
-It is nitrite than that is responsible for the curing of meat.
+You have been patient with me as I myself learned so many things which I faithfully related to you.
+We learned about nitrogen and some of the compounds it forms.
+In doing so we were already busying ourselves with the study of salts.
+We looked in some detail at saltpetre and how it is reduced through bacteria to nitrite which shortens the curing time of meat.
+It is nitrite that is responsible for the curing of meat.
 One will be forgiven if you think that saltpetre or sodium or potassium nitrite is the most important salts in curing, but that will be completely wrong.

 There is clear evidence that using salt to preserve has been practised since before the last ice age, some 12 000 years ago.
 Salt deposits in the hills of Austria and Poland, the shores of the Mediterranean and the Dead Sea, the salt springs and sea marches across Europe and Asia (Bitterman, M, 2010: 16) and on the vast plains of Africa would have provided salt to cultures across the world.
 It seems as if there is not a time known to humans when salt was not used to amend our diet and quite possibly to preserve meat.
 Humans dried their meat and salted it and this salting was called curing (2).
 Adding salt to meat evolved into art from the earliest time known to us.